olmurphy/YoloTrader.github.io/README.md

 stocks they are interested in and track them.

 Some possible functionalities that we could incorporate are:
-- 'univerisal comments', where a comment from one user on a particular stock would be viewable from other users
+- 'universal comments', where a comment from one user on a particular stock would be viewable from other users
 - look up other users